 In a high availability environment, all nodes must serve the same set of Active Directories, users, authentication methods, etc. The most direct method to accomplish this is to promote the Identity Provider to the cluster by setting the load balancer host as the Identity Provider host.
 With this configuration, all authentication requests are directed to the load balancer, which forwards the request to either connector as appropriate.

 For more information about configuring Directories Management for high availability, see Configure Directories Management for High Availability.

 The Infrastructure Web server components all support active-active high availability.
 To enable high availability for these components, place them under a load balancer.

 Infrastructure Manager Service

 The manager service component supports active-passive high availability.
 To enable high availability for this component, place two manager services under a load balancer.
-Because two manager services cannot be active simultaneously, disable the passive manager service in the cluster and stop the Windows service.
+In vRealize Automation 7.3 and newer, failover is automatic.

 If the active manager service fails, stop the Windows service, if it is not already stopped under the load balancer.
 Enable the passive manager service and restart the Windows service under the load balancer.
-See the Installing vRealize Automation 7.2 documentation.
+See Install the Active Manager Service.